 You can set up your Zendesk Support access to be completely open to all users, restrict it to a specific group or groups of users, or close your Zendesk Support instance and only allow the users you add to your Zendesk.

 - Open means that everyone can see your Help Center and submit support requests.
-This is the configuration you'd choose if you, for example, sell products and provide support to the general public.
-A user submits a support request and a new user account is created in your Zendesk.
+For example, you would choose this configuration if you sell products and provide support to the general public.
+This option allows anyone to submit support requests.
+A new user account is then created in Zendesk for users who haven't submitted support requests before.

 - Closed means your Help Center is visible to everyone but only the users that you add to your Zendesk account can sign in and submit support requests.
 Each user's account must be created before they can submit support requests and signing in is required.
 This is typically how an in-house IT help desk would configure their Zendesk Support instance.